christophdrayss/meallion/README.md

 :tomato::eggplant::corn::tangerine::pizza::spaghetti::stew:

 The meallion project consists of a mySQL recipe database and allowes recipe searches by keywords or ingredients.
 The search queries are run by Apache Lucene, one of the worlds most powerful full-text search engine algorithm that is also used by Twitter(c).
-The database consists of a simplified structure of recipes, ingredients and menu objects as well as joint-tables: - a recipe is a compilation of ingredients. - a menu is a compilation of recipes.
+The database consists of a simplified structure of recipes, ingredients and menu objects as well as joint-tables:
+- A recipe is a compilation of ingredients.
+- A menu is a compilation of recipes.

 On top, meallion has a fully-featured html front-end that allows users to select recipes, save them in personalized HTTP sessions and compile grocery carts.
 These generated grocery shopping carts can be exported as JSON or XMLs strings and used universially - e.g. to send to grocery suppliers as a qualified consumer lead.